Pampadromaeus: Description

 There were four teeth in the premaxilla and about twenty in both the maxilla and the lower jaw for a total of eighty-eight.
 The teeth were large, elongated, lanceolate, slightly recurved, sharply pointed and coarsely serrated.
 The lower leg was much longer than the thighbone, indicating a cursorial lifestyle.

+In 2022, Aureliano and colleagues performed a mirco-computed tomography scan on the postcranial skeletons of some of the earliest saurischian dinosaurs that lived during the late Carnian including Gnathovorax with sauropodomorphs Pampadromaeus and Buriolestes, which showed that the invasive air sac system was absent and that their bones were not pneumatised.
+These results indicate that pneumatisation in archosaur groups (pterosaurs, theropods and sauropodomorphs) are not homologous, but are traits that independently evolved at least 3 times.

 Etymology

 Pampadromaeus was first named by Sergio F. Cabreira, Cesar L. Schultz, Jonathas S. Bittencourt, Marina B. Soares, Daniel C. Fortier, Lúcio R. Silva and Max C. Langer in 2011 and the type species is Pampadromaeus barberenai.
 The generic name is derived from Quechua pampa, "plain", in reference to the present landscape of the site, and Greek δρομεύς, dromeus, "runner", referring to the cursorial habits; the Latinised spelling variant dromaeus is used.
 The specific name honours the Brazilian paleontologist Mário Costa Barberena.

 Phylogeny

 Pampadromaeus was found to be a basal sauropodomorph in four different cladistic analyses.
 The describers emphasized however, that this position was not strongly supported, showing the difficulties of determining the affinities of such early forms with the basal Dinosauromorpha, Saurischia, Sauropodomorpha and Theropoda.